Steven Gluckstein: Personal life and early career

 Gluckstein began his sporting life in taekwando where at 9 years old he reached the first degree of black belt.
 Unfortunately, shortly after reaching his new rank his school closed.
 Gluckstein explains how he transitioned to trampoline: "Thanks to the sport (taekwando) I was strong, flexible, fast, and disciplined.
 I was set up perfectly for my next sport.
 However, little did I know what my next sport would be.
 'A jockey, a cheerleader, or a gymnast' were the options my mother gave.
 She made this decision because the tallest person in my ancestry up to my great grandparents was 5'11" and in my immediate family is 5'8".
 I was the smallest kid in my school class."

 Gluckstein further explains, "Against my will my mother brought me to gymnastics.
-I was hesitant to go into to the gym because of the 'girly' reputation gymnastics sometimes gets, but once I was in there it was a blast!
+I was hesitant to go into the gym because of the 'girly' reputation gymnastics sometimes gets, but once I was in there it was a blast!
 I was jumping on trampolines, swinging on bars, and flipping into foam pits.
 I was quickly approached by a woman, Tatiana Kovaleva, who was a 1996-1999 (trampoline gymnastics) World Champion from Russia that just recently moved to the United States.
 She asked my parents if I would be interested in joining the Trampoline team.
 Despite our lack of knowledge in the sport, they knew I would be great in it."